pengyanghua/DL2/README.md

 ## Trace
 We put some traces collected from our testbed in [config_speed.txt](./config_speed.txt).
 You may need to collect your own trace if running on a different setup.
 For k8s setup, please check [Optimus](https://github.com/pengyanghua/optimus).

+## Elastic Scaling

+Please check the [MXNet repo](https://github.com/pengyanghua/mxnet) for the implementation of elastic resource scaling.
+We have modified the communication library including KVStore and pslite.

 ## Publication
 To Add.